FUSAKLA/promruval/docs/validations.md

 ## Groups
 Validators that are designed to validate the group itself.
 Not the rules within it.

+:warning: Can be used only with the `Group` scope.

 ### `hasValidSourceTenants`

 Fails if the rule group has other than than the configured source tenants.